ccattuto/tinyqv-full-peripheral-prng-xoshiro/docs/info.md

 ## What it does

 The peripheral implements the pseudorandom number genetor [xoshiro128++ PRNG](https://prng.di.unimi.it/xoshiro128plusplus.c).
 Reading register RND (0x00) yields the current value of the generator and triggers computation of the next value, which completes in 1 clock cycle.
 The peripheral can generate one new pseudorandom number per clock cycle.
 The internal state of the random number generator (4 32-bit words) can be set using registers S0, S1, S2 and S3.
 After writing to any of these registers, a dummy read of register RND is necessary before reading the first pseudorandom number of the new sequence.
+Only supports 32-bit reads and writes.

 ## Register map